Supporting Environment | BCLC

 Although we don't directly control these other groups, we provide leadership in minimizing the environmental impact where we work, how we travel and in our interactions with British Columbians.
 Here are some of the ways that we’re working with our suppliers and service providers:

 - We launched a Sustainable Procurement Policy that factors in supplier social responsibility principles as well as pricing and other criteria.

 - We implemented a sustainability component in our vendor performance management, which helps us grade our vendors based on their sustainability performance and efforts.

 - Following a successful trial, we introduced a thinner lottery paper, which should reduce the number of rolls we purchase for our lottery retail terminals each year.
-Should check with lottery if we did indeed reduce number of rolls purchased for lottery retail terminals.

 - We partnered with one of our community gaming centres (CGC) to help them with an energy audit.
 The audit identified opportunities for the CGC to reduce electricity and natural gas consumption.

 - We’re working on a pilot project with two service providers to track and monitor their building energy consumption through BCLC’s online reporting tool.
 Tracking this data over time will provide energy managers with better information to invest in energy-saving measures.
-Is this still happening?

 We collect data from our Service Providers and vendors around what their CSR efforts are.
 Gathering this information will help us understand where our partners are focusing their efforts and how we can potentially influence decisions and actions for the benefit of the environment.